couchbase/couchbase-cli/docs/cbbackup-incr-func-spec.md

 Options

-    --full            full or level 0 backup.
-By default, it is always a full backup.
+    --full            force to have a full or level 0 backup.
+Errors throws if backup directory is not empty.
     --incr-diff       differential incremental backup.
 Error throws if no level 0 backup exists on backup dir.
 By default, it is true.
     --incr-cumulative cumulative incremental backup.
 Error throws if no level 0 backup exists on backup dir.
 By default, it is false